43rd BG, 64h BS

 Tony Feredo 2006

-Prior to the start of the Pacific war, the garrison was increased to 200 men, commanded by Lt.
-Col. Lewis S. Kirkpatrick and Captain Samuel Madison in charge of the batteries, by the summer of 1941, the island was ready for action.
+During 1941, before the start of the Pacific War, the garrison was increased to 200 men, commanded by Lt.
+Col. Lewis S. Kirkpatrick and Captain Samuel Madison in charge of the batteries, by the summer of 1941, the fort was ready for action.

 Defense of Manila Bay